vukanoa/Vimrc/README.md

 ### vnoremap p "_dP

+	Essentially this will just paste over the selected text.

+	Explanation:
-	When I select some characters(i.e. I'm in VISUAL mode) and press 'p' the commands that will be execued are the following: "_ d P (What that does mean?)
+	When I select some characters(i.e. I'm in VISUAL mode) and press 'p' the commands that will be executed are the following: "_ d P (What that does mean?)
 	1. "_  => is a "black hole" register
 	2. d is a command to delete.